gozeloglu/Variadic-Function/README.md

 ## Explanation

-Variadic function takes indefinite size arity and a variable number of argumentsas a parameter.
+Variadic function takes indefinite size arity and a variable number of arguments as a parameter.
 Situations that you do not know how many parameters pass the function, variadic functions are really good choose.

 ### Run